11ty/11ty-website/src/docs/services/indieweb-avatar.md

 communityLinksKey: api-services-avatar
 ---

-Feed this runtime service a URL, and it will extract an avatar image using these sources:
+Feed this runtime service a URL and it will extract an avatar image using these sources:

 1. `<link rel="apple-touch-icon">`
 1. `<link rel="apple-touch-icon-precomposed">`